A Small Act with Big Rewards: 8 Benefits of Picking Up Litter

 Litter cleanup offers an opportunity to spend time outside, which has countless benefits for our well-being.

 Breathing in fresh air, basking in natural sunlight, and immersing in nature has been shown to reduce stress levels, boost mood, increase vitamin D levels, and improve overall physical and mental health.
+In fact, I wrote an entire article on this topic, which has been peer reviewed by Dr. Reed Omary, of the Green Leap Blog.
+Dr. Omary is the Carol D. and Henry P. Professor in the Department of Radiology at Vanderbilt University Medical Center (VUMC) in Nashville, Tennessee and has 25 years of experience as an interventional radiologist, scientist, and educator.

 5. Tapp into Our Natural Instincts